Paddle Florida®

 The shallow Bay provides paddling along a natural shoreline.
 Entering from the creek, Bunche Beach is to the left (east) - a popular spot, busy on weekends.
 We much enjoyed exploring to the right (west) in quiet solitude, far less frequented - probably because the shallows extend well out from the shore, so landings can be technical (fun) in spots, some wading maybe.
 We nicknamed it "Conch Beach" for all the small shelled creatures (nassa?) that we saw.
 A large number and variety of birds also.

-Paddle as much or as little as you want.
-Paddling close to the beach, the water was only about 6 to 12 inches deep at low tide, fun paddling (and getting wet!) in some breakers - watch a video here.
-Long-distance kayakers can travel the Great Calusa Blueway to Estero Bay (east, then south) or to Pine Island (west, then north).
+Paddling close to the beach, the water was only about 6 to 12 inches deep at low tide, fun paddling (and getting wet!) in some breakers (watch 40 sec. video).

 Outdoor Activity Center

-While there's no trailer parking within the activity center, trailer parking is available along John Morris Road just outside the entrance.
+Trailer parking ialong John Morris Road, just outside the Preserve entrance.
 There are also a couple of spots along the road to park and launch.
 Parking fee applies.

 More Information and Resources